shariq1989/cookbook/content/recipe/aloo_keema.md

 +++
 title = " Pakistani Aloo Keema- Minced Beef and Potato" date = "2021-11-29"
 description = "Keema or qeema is a Pakistani and Indian dish made of minced meat, onions, garlic, tomatoes, spices, and herbs.
 Keema usually refers to ground beef, lamb, or chicken, cooked with a combination of peas, potatoes, cashew, methi leaves, ginger, garlic, chilies, and onions.
-Our keema recipe combines ground beef, potatoes, onion, ginger, Thai green chilies, Roma tomatoes, cilantro, and serrano chilis; it is seasoned with Laziza Keema Masala.
+Our keema recipe combines ground beef, potatoes, onion, ginger, Thai green chilies, Roma tomatoes, cilantro, and serrano chilies; it is seasoned with Laziza Keema Masala.
 While keema may not appeal the way other Indian or Pakistani dishes, it is a familiar comfort food our family loves." tags = [
     "dinner",
     "low carb",